 Historical Places To See In Istanbul

 Istanbul; A time travel between the past and today with its walls, mosques, palaces, and museums.
 Wouldn't you like to go to Istanbul on this journey?
 We offer special services for you to experience this nostalgic trip.
 Each corner of the city is full of sections of historical events, the old name of the city was Constantinople, local and foreign tourists meet at the heart of historical places.
 We know people spend a lot of time and money to see this magnificent Istanbul !!

 Topkapi Palace, which was transformed into one of the largest palace-museums in the world in the early years of the republic, is waiting for you with its sections designed with an architectural approach similar to Ottoman nomadic culture and its priceless collection

 The construction of the Topkapi Palace, built on an area of 1000,000 square meters on the Eastern Roman Acropolis in Sarayburnu, Istanbul, began in 1460 after the conquest of Istanbul.
 Completed in 1478, the palace was used as the administrative, educational and artistic center of the Ottoman Empire for nearly 4 centuries.

 Suleymaniye Mosque was built between 1551-1558 upon the request of Kanuni Sultan Suleyman (Magnificent Suleiman) the Architect Sinan in the Suleymaniye district of Eminonu region of Istanbul.
 Mimar Sinan's 85 years old work is known as a masterwork.
-There are libraries, Turkish baths, madrasah (school), shops, and graves around Suleymaniye Mosque.
-Together with the Suleymaniye Mosque, each is a part of the Suleymaniye Complex.
-Suleyman Mosque is one of the most important works and examples of Ottoman architecture.
+There are libraries, Turkish baths, madrasah (school), shops, and graves around Suleimania Mosque.
+Together with the Suleimania Mosque, each is a part of the Suleymaniye Complex.
+The Mosque is one of the most important works and examples of Ottoman architecture.
 There is no single crack on the mosque, despite the fact that there have been earthquakes in Istanbul for centuries

 ''Two stories about Galata tower'' according to the beliefs of the Romans, “If a man and woman went to Galata Tower together for the first time at the same time, they would certainly get married”, if one of the two people had been alone before, this talisman would be broken.
 Another legend is the love of the Maiden Tower and Galata Tower.
 The duo is said to challenge centuries because of their feelings of love for each other.

 CaferAga Madrasa Situated next to the Hagia Sophia Mosque, this historical place is a place where those who want to give a tea break and definitely seek alternatives for peaceful breakfasts on Sundays must definitely visit.
 Caferaga Madrasah, built by Architect Mimar Sinan paid by Babussaade lord Cafer Aga in 1599, gained an official status with the arrangements made in 1989.
 The foundation provides training in dozens of different fields such as the ney, oud, marbling, calligraphy, tile, painting, and mosaics.
 Today, it is still used as an art school and gives education to people on the one hand and shows the most hospitality of those who visit the historical peninsula.

 Hagia Sophia served as a cathedral as the capital's largest church, where the rulers were crowned during the Roman Empire period.

 Basilica Cistern is among the most curious places to see, with interesting legends reported to be alive with columns rising in the water.
 Basilica cistern, which was used by the Byzantine Emperor to meet the palace water needs, continued for a while during the reign of Fatih Sultan Mehmet.
 The reminiscence of the tears of the forms on the pillars is a legend and a rumor that it is important to represent the drama of many celibates lost in the Great Basilica.
 Because of this, many tourists have become the focus of interest with its structure, which attracts curiosity.
 Medusa head, one of the unique masterpieces of Roman period sculpture art, is located in one of the columns in the Basilica cistern.

 Hurrem Sultan Bath

 Hurrem Sultan Bath, located between the Hagia Sophia Museum and the Blue Mosque in Istanbul, was built by Hurrem Sultan, the wife of Kanuni Sultan Suleiman, between 1556 and 1557 by architect Sinan.
 Hurrem bath is still next to Hagia Sophia and used as a luxury Turkish Bath.
 The bath, which was active until 1910, was closed in later periods.
 When the prison was overrun for a period, the prisoners were kept at Hurrem Sultan Bath and used in different periods as a gas and paper store.
 The Bath, one of the important architectural works in Istanbul, was restored between 1957 and 1958 and served as a carpet sales shop until 2008.
 The structure, which was designed as a classical bath in the Ottoman period, has a double bath shape and has a length of 75 meters.

 Dolmabahce Palace, its magnificent buildings of Istanbul, was built in the beautiful part of the Bosphorus.
 Before the Dolmabahce Palace was built, Evliya Celebi wrote that Yavuz Sultan Selim had built a mansion in this area.
 At the same time, the area where the Dolmabahce Palace was located just 400 years ago was a bay where the Ottoman Captain housed the navy ships.
 In time, maritime ceremonies were held in this bay.
-But after a while, it began to become a swamp.
-17th century began to be filled.
-After a while, this filled bay was called has bahce.
+But after a while, it began to become a swamp. the 17th century began to be filled.
+After a while, this filled bay was called a bahce.
 Sultans used it to relax and have fun.
 At this period, it was also known as Besiktas Coast Palace with its pavilions and mansions built in the region

 The Palace, which was built by Abdulmecit I in 1842 and continued until 1853, was used by Abdulmecit for both living and official works.
 Abdulaziz, the brother of Abdulmecit, also lived here.
 But neither could sit here for long.
 After the declaration of the Republic of Turkey, Dolmabahce Palace became the Presidential Residence of Ataturk with the proclamation of the republic.
 It is of great importance for the Turkish nation to be built during the Ottoman period, to be the Presidential Residence, and to be the place where Ataturk died on November 10, 1938.

 Rumeli Fortress was built by Fatih Sultan Mehmet in the district of Sarıyer, which gives the district where it is located on the Bosphorus, just across the Anatolian Fortress before the conquest of Istanbul.
 Hisar (Fortress) was built to prevent attacks from the north of the Bosphorus.
 It is the narrowest point to ensure the safety of the sea.
 Rumeli Fortress was built before the city siege and was completed in 1452 in an incredibly short period of time, in order to prevent the help and reinforcements that may come from the Black Sea during the siege of Istanbul against an earlier Turkish fortress on the opposite shore.

 Anatolian Fortress, is the first citadel built by Yıldırım Bayezid in the narrowest part of the Bosphorus.
 It is located on a hill consisting of lime layers between the Goksu stream and the Marmara Sea.
 In the old sources name was mentioned, “Guzelhisar, Akhisar”.
 It was built to prevent the arrival of aid to the Byzantine Empire through the Black Sea.
 The Anatolian Fortress consists of the main castle, inner castle walls, and three towers.
 The main castle is a tower rising on a rectangular plan.